 Atlanta Joint Physical Custody Lawyer

 If you are considering a joint physical custody agreement, contact Kessler & Solomiany, LLC for assistance.
 If you have children and choose to get a divorce, you will have to come to a decision about where your children will live and when, called physical custody.
 Though in the past giving sole custody to one parent was the norm, joint physical custody is becoming more commonplace.
 However, there are many things to consider when deciding whether joint physical custody is right for your family.
 It is absolutely essential that you hire a skilled and experienced child custody lawyer to assist you in making important decisions about your future and the future of your children.
 Kessler & Solomiany, LLC has the experience, knowledge, and compassion to help you make the right choices at this emotionally taxing time.
-To learn more about how we can help you, contact us today at (404) 688-8810.
+To learn more about how our Atlanta custody attorneys can help you, contact us today at (404) 688-8810.

 Why Do I Need a Lawyer?